Foundations of Rational Quantum Field Theory, I: #1

 A closely related set of ideas \r{\DGCMP,\Vafa}\ is the tight connection between fusion potentials in rational conformal field theory and integrable $N=2$ supersymmetric models.
 We would like to examine this class of theories from this particular angle.
 Specifically, we will construct a rational conformal field theory whose fusion ring is given by the potential $V$.
 We shall then further establish that the rational conformal field theory essentially solves the $N=2$ one, and allows one to derive the solitonic scattering amplitudes (section (10)).

 Consider then the potential $V$, eq.
 (1), with the coupling set to $\lambda=(-1)^m$.
 As was discussed in ref. \r\DGCMP\ the points of the variety

 form a diagonal basis for the fusion ring.
 We shall denote the solutions of eq.
 (3) by $x_i$, $i=1,2,\ldots,q$, and refer to this set of points as the fusion variety.
-The primary fields $\lb p \rb$ are also numbered as $p=1,2,\ldots q$, and form a basis for the fusion ring $P\lb x_i\rb/\partial_i V$.
+The primary fields $\lb p \rb$ are also numbered as $p=1,2,\ldots q$, and form a basis for the fusion ring $P\lb x_i\rb/\partial_i V$ (the algebra of polynomials modulo the derivatives of $V$).
 At the points $x_i$, the primary fields assume the values \r\DGCMP,

 where $S_{p,q}$ is the matrix of torus modular transformations, and ``$1$'' denotes the unit primary field.

 For the potential $V$, eq.
 (1), the fusion variety is readily found via eq.
 (3),

 where $0\leq r_1\leq r_2\leq\ldots\leq r_m<k$ is a monotonic sequence which labels the solutions.
 The $x_i$ are computed by substituting the $q_i$, eq.
 (5), into eq.
 (2).